plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

     return category_probs, category
 ```

-The following plot shows the classification probabilities for our initial image as a stem plot.
+The following plot shows the classification probabilities for the original image as a stem plot.
 Each of the 1000 categories is represented by a line, whose y-value gives the model's probability that the image belongs to the corresponding category (the x-value is arbitrary).
 The title shows the label of the most likely category, and the text on the plot shows the other categories with probability higher than 0.01.

 ```{code-cell} ipython3
 category_probs, category = get_category(img)